Link: Apply now for the Ink Business Preferred® Credit Card

 While I think the Chase Ink Preferred is the most well-rounded business credit card out there, it’s not necessarily for everyone.
 So I wanted to look at some comparable cards and share my thoughts on which makes the most sense.

 Comparison: Sapphire Preferred Vs. Ink Preferred

 - The Ink Preferred is a business card, while the Sapphire Preferred is a personal card

-- The Ink Preferred has a bonus of 100K points, while the Sapphire Preferred has a bonus of 60K points (though with a much lower spending requirement)
+- The Ink Preferred has a bonus of 100K points, while the Sapphire Preferred has a bonus of 60K points after spending $4,000 within three months (though with a lower spending requirement)

 - The Ink Preferred offers up to 3x points on travel and other categories; the Sapphire Preferred has the advantage of offering 3x points on dining and online groceries, plus 10% anniversary bonus points